-- Additional Department of Education or other rulemaking could materially and adversely affect our operations, business, results of operations, financial condition and cash flows. - Recently adopted or modified "borrower defense to repayment" regulations may subject us to significant repayment liability to Department of Education for discharged federal student loans, posting of substantial letters of credit and other requirements that could have a material adverse effect on us. - Our institutions could lose their eligibility to participate in federal student financial aid programs. - If our students' access to financial aid from state sources, from federal sources other than the programs authorized by Title IV of the Higher Education Act of 1965, as amended, or from alternative loan programs is lost or reduced, it could impact our results of operations. - Our financial performance depends on the level of student enrollment in our institutions. - We compete with a variety of educational institutions and if we are unable to compete effectively, our total student enrollment and revenue could be adversely impacted. - Our business is subject to fluctuations caused by seasonality or other factors beyond our control, which may cause our operating results to fluctuate from quarter to quarter. - We rely on proprietary rights and intellectual property in conducting our business, which may not be adequately protected under current laws, and we may encounter disputes from time to time relating to our use of intellectual property of third parties. - An active trading market for our common stock may not develop, and you may not be able to sell your common stock at or above the initial public offering price. - Our stock price may be volatile, and you could lose all or part of your investment. - Because of their significant stock ownership, our executive officers, directors, and principal stockholders will be able to exert control over us and our significant corporate decisions. - For the nursing programs, their pass rates must be acceptable in order to maintain eligibility to continue to offer the program to future students - We do not intend to pay cash dividends in the future
+- Additional Department of Education or other rulemaking could materially and adversely affect our operations, business, results of operations, financial condition and cash flows. - Recently adopted or modified "borrower defense to repayment" regulations may subject us to significant repayment liability to Department of Education for discharged federal student loans, posting of substantial letters of credit and other requirements that could have a material adverse effect on us. - Our institutions could lose their eligibility to participate in federal student financial aid programs. - If our students' access to financial aid from state sources, from federal sources other than the programs authorized by Title IV of the Higher Education Act of 1965, as amended, or from alternative loan programs is lost or reduced, it could impact our results of operations. - Our financial performance depends on the level of student enrollment in our institutions. - We compete with a variety of educational institutions and if we are unable to compete effectively, our total student enrollment and revenue could be adversely impacted. - Our business is subject to fluctuations caused by seasonality or other factors beyond our control, which may cause our operating results to fluctuate from quarter to quarter. - We rely on proprietary rights and intellectual property in conducting our business, which may not be adequately protected under current laws, and we may encounter disputes from time to time relating to our use of intellectual property of third parties. - An active trading market for our common stock may not develop, and you may not be able to sell your common stock at or above the initial public offering price. - Our stock price may be volatile, and you could lose all or part of your investment. - We do not intend to pay cash dividends in the future